 AI is ready for every enterprise looking to transform its business.
 Use cases abound across diverse vertical markets where AI is helping financial service providers improve customer relationships, allowing manufacturers to streamline supply chains, and giving patients better outcomes from their doctors.

-Most organizations know they need to invest in AI to innovate quickly, stay competitive, and secure their future.
+Most organizations know they need to invest in AI to innovate quickly, stay competitive and secure their future.
 But leaders struggle to find the strategy and platform that enables success.
-That’s particularly true for AI applications.
+That’s particularly true for AI apps.

-3 Challenges Stand in the Way of AI Deployment
+3 Challenges Stand in the Way of AI Apps Deployment

 Unlike traditional enterprise applications, AI apps are a recent development.
 These apps are anchored in rapidly evolving and bleeding-edge code.
 Unfortunately, this means AI apps also lack proven approaches that meet the rigors of the enterprise in a scaled production setting.